search

 (someone) to a

-of his or her
+or her actions.

 in being or